MohitGoel92/Classification/README.md

 **Note:** It is better to use the precision-recall curve for data with imbalanced classes.

-The syntax used for error metrics is as follow:
+The syntax used for error metrics is as follows:

 ```
 # Importing the desired error function